-As of the date of this initial ACP, engagement with federal agencies will consist of providing information on schedule and plans, understanding permitting requirements, keeping federal agencies apprised of progress, and addressing any initial feedback on the Project and ACP.
+At this time, engagement with federal agencies consists of providing information on schedule and plans, understanding permitting requirements, keeping federal agencies apprised of progress, and addressing any initial feedback on the Project and ACP.
 GSW will meet with relevant agencies individually regarding permit applications, as part of formal consultations led by BOEM as the lead federal agency, and within joint interagency meetings including those outlined in Attachment 2 of BOEM's NOI Checklist.